jsverify/jsverify/examples/set-cover/README.md

 Let's test `isSubset` right away.
-In TDD we should write this first, but in single [ljs](https://github.com/phadej/ljs)-powered literate script that is unfortunately impossible.
+In TDD we should write the tests first, but in a single [ljs](https://github.com/phadej/ljs)-powered literate script that is unfortunately impossible.

 We could start with testing *reflexivity*: `∀ l, l ⊂ l`.